bgamari/ghc-wiki-import/building/getting-the-sources.md

   http://hackage.haskell.org/trac/ghc
 **********************
-darcs: getCurrentDirectory: resource exhausted (Too many open files)
+darcs: getCurrentDirectory: resource exhausted (Too many open files) }}}
-```

-If this happens, try increasing the number of open files allowed by typing in `$ ulimit -n unlimited` and try pulling again.
+If this happens, try increasing the number of open files allowed by typing in {{{$ ulimit -n unlimited}}} and try pulling again.
 If this fails, close all terminal windows, restart Terminal.app, and try again.

-If this still doesn't work, try pulling 100 patches at a time using the `darcs pull` command (notice the lack of the `-a` flag).
+If this still doesn't work, try pulling 100 patches at a time using the {{{darcs pull}}} command (notice the lack of the {{{-a}}} flag).
 Hold down 'y' until 100 or so patches are accepted, then hit 'd' to skip the rest; repeat until all patches are applied.
 If this fails, try with less than 100 patches at a time (e.g., 50).

-This issue has been reported as [
-issue 560](http://bugs.darcs.net/issue560) in the darcs bug tracking system.
+This issue has been reported as [http://bugs.darcs.net/issue560 issue 560] in the darcs bug tracking system.
+```